WUTF-TV: As an English-language independent station

 In 1970, shortly after the cancellation of the long-running Bozo's Circus on WHDH-TV, WSMW-TV debuted their own version of the Bozo the Clown series franchise, Bozo's Big Top.
 Tom Matzell played Bozo, alongside Gene Sanocki as Bozo's sidekick Professor Tweetyfoofer.
 Local children were featured on the program daily, with many waiting up to one year or more for their chance to be on the show.
 This version aired until 1974.

-In the fall of 1980, channel 27 began running the subscription television service Preview at night after 7 p.m.
+In the fall of 1980, channel 27 began running the subscription television service Preview at night after 7 pm.
 In February 1983, the station expanded Preview to begin weekday programming at 5 p.m. and 2 p.m. weekends.
-Then on July 1, 1983, the station dropped all of its entertainment programs and began running Preview 21 hours a day, with the remaining hours 6 to 9 a.m. (in the morning) devoted to religious and public affairs programming.
+Then on July 1, 1983, the station dropped all of its entertainment programs and began running Preview 21 hours a day, with the remaining hours from 6 to 9 a.m. devoted to religious and public affairs programming.
 In the spring of 1985, WSMW cut Preview's broadcast hours down to 7 p.m. to 3 a.m. on weekdays and after 3 p.m. on weekends; it also brought back some general entertainment programs.
 Hill Broadcasting bought the station in late 1985, and changed the station's call letters to WHLL.
 At that time, WHLL dropped Preview and reverted to being a general-entertainment independent full-time.

 Initially, WHLL's schedule consisted of B-grade movies, drama series, public domain cartoons and a few sitcoms, as well as religious programs.
 While the station again initially shared some of its programming with Boston stations, by the fall of 1986 the duplication had largely been eliminated, and WHLL began to market itself as a Boston station.
-When cartoons and sitcoms were gone around 1987, the station began running preempted network programming from NBC, ABC, and CBS (that were declined by WBZ-TV channel 4; WCVB-TV channel 5; and WNEV-TV channel 7, now WHDH), which had previously aired on Boston's WQTV (channel 68, now WBPX-TV) and started airing BBC and Nine Network shows as well as airing new cartoons.
-The graphics were made by Cranston/Csuri and Pacific Data Images in 1989, which was less expense than BBC has.
+When cartoons and sitcoms were gone around 1987, the station began running preempted network programming from NBC, ABC, and CBS (that were declined by WBZ-TV channel 4; WCVB-TV channel 5; and WNEV-TV channel 7, now WHDH), which had previously aired on Boston's WQTV (channel 68, now WBPX-TV) and started airing shows from the BBC and Australia's Nine Network as well as new cartoons.
 WHLL also began running some first-run syndicated shows by 1988, as well as a good amount of religious programming.
 During the station's tenure as WHLL, it employed WMJX radio personality David Allan Boucher as its booth announcer.